antonycourtney/antsrants/content/blog/oneref-intro/index.md

 Since a fix is non-trivial (other elements depend on this absolute positioning), this isn't a post about CSS, my CSS skills are terrible, and everything else about this example seems to work, I'm leaving this as-is.
-But if it really bothers you, your CSS skills are better than mine (a low bar!) and you're feeling generous with your time, I'd gladly welcome a pull request with a fix.)
+But if your CSS skills are better than mine (a low bar!) and you're feeling generous with your time, I'd gladly welcome a pull request with a fix! 😊)

 To begin with, we'll define the MultiTodo application state as an Immutable.JS Record with two fields, **work** and **personal**, each of type **TodoAppState**,